 Throughout the late 1800s, the oligarchy used their rapidly expanding resources and political power to have “the courts force peasants off land that was to be concentrated in private hands to increase coffee production and to force the landless peasants to serve as cheap seasonal labour” (Popkin, 13).
 In Guatemala, “a series of laws and outright force” allowed the Barrios government to usurp prime coffee lands (Pendergrast, 31).

 In El Salvador, “the disenfranchisement of the Indians was even more violent.
 Though in Guatemala the Mayans lived primarily above the coffee regions, in El Salvador the majority lived in areas suitable for coffee growing” (Pendergrast, 37).
 Indigenous revolts occurred throughout the 1880s and even up to the 1930s until La Matanza, the infamous incident I opened this blog with.
 Bureaucratic measures were also used to strip indigenous peoples of their land.
 In El Salvador, “as a result of these self-styled Liberal land reform measures and the ensuing confusion over bureaucratic procedures for the issuance of lawful titles, large numbers of peasants were dispossessed of their lands.
 The process was closely connected to the expansion of coffee.
-With the extension of coffee cultivation the traditional small land parcels were consolidated into large units, often lying fallow or producing export rather than subsistence crops” (Durham, 40-43).
+With the extension of coffee cultivation the traditional small land parcels were consolidated into large units, often producing export rather than subsistence crops” (Durham, 40-43).

 Nicaragua didn’t fare much better.
 In fact, the very reason the coffee industry did not dominate Nicaragua’s economy as quickly as it had in Guatemala and El Salvador was due to indigenous resistance.
 “In 1881 several thousand Indians attacked government headquarters in Matagalpa, in the heart of prime coffee-growing regions, to demand an end to forced labor.
 The national army finally put down the revolt, killing over a thousand Indians.
 Nonetheless, peasant resistance remained strong” (Pendergrast, 38).

 Costa Rica appears to have fared much better than its neighboring countries.
-“In Costa Rica reliance on coffee resulted in democracy, egalitarian relations, smaller farms, and slow, steady growth” (Pendergrast, 38).
-I had read that Costa Rica had a relatively calm road to statehood and always wondered why that is.
+“In Costa Rica, reliance on coffee resulted in democracy, egalitarian relations, smaller farms, and slow, steady growth” (Pendergrast, 38).
+I had previously read that Costa Rica had a relatively calm road to statehood and always wondered why that is.
 What could we learn from Costa Rica’s state development methods?
 Why was it so much less violent compared with El Salvador, Guatemala and Nicaragua?
 But as Pendergrast points out, this was not due to better ideologies and state-building techniques.
 “The primary reason appears to be the lack of labor force.
 Most of Costa Rica’s Indians, never very numerous, had been killed off by early Spanish settlers or by disease.
 Where Indians did remain in Costa Rica, however, as in Orosi, they were dispossessed of their land just as in Guatemala” (Pendergrast, 39).

 The Indigenous Coffee Pickers